MediaComem/comem-webdev/CONTRIBUTING.md

 **Warning:** slides are converted to PDF with [PhantomJS][phantomjs] through the [html-pdf][html-pdf] npm package.
 Apparently, webfonts (custom fonts loaded through CSS) are somewhat buggy in PhantomJS.
-Before running this script, you should install the custom fonts on your system (they are in `assets/fonts`).
+Before running this script, you should install the custom fonts used in the slides on your system (they are in the `assets/fonts` directory).

 ## Documentation

-You should be familiar with:
+To edit the slides, you should be familiar with:

 * [Remark][remark]
 * Remark's [Markdown syntax][remark-syntax]